Graduate School Curricular Guidelines CG

 - Master’s Degree Minimum Credit Hours (before double counting)

-- Credit Hours with double counting toward the Bachelor’s and Master’s Degree (maximum double counting is 9 credit hours)
+- Credit Hours with double counting toward the Bachelor’s and Master’s Degree

 - Unique combined program credit hours ((Bachelor’s Degree Minimum Credit hours + Master’s Degree Minimum Credit hours) – Credit Hours with double counting toward the Bachelor’s and Master’s Degree)